merenlab/merenlab.org/data/ecophylo-ribosomal-proteins/index.md

 suppressWarnings(suppressMessages(lapply(packages, library, character.only = TRUE)))
 ```

+{:.notice}
-> The majority of commands using {% include PROGRAM name="anvi-run-workflow" %} were run on high performance compute clusters (HPC) leveraging the powerful SLURM wrapper [clusterize](https://github.com/ekiefl/clusterize).
+The majority of commands using {% include PROGRAM name="anvi-run-workflow" %} were run on high performance compute clusters (HPC) leveraging the powerful SLURM wrapper [clusterize](https://github.com/ekiefl/clusterize).
 Without access to compute nodes, these commands would take a VERY long time.
 Please check out this blogpost for more information: [Running workflows on a cluster](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#running-workflows-on-a-cluster).
 All BASH commands in this reproducible workflow will need to be modified to run on your own HPC system.
 See below for an example some modifiable paramaters that might be helpful.

 Here is an “example” of prototypical command with some basic descriptions of the various parameters.
 Make sure to fill in everything on your own :)